Fridgend/Everything/README.md

 - Unfortunately, these projects are both on the computer that I can not access right now.

 ## What I’m currently working on
 I am currently working on a game with a concept I find really interesting.
 In short, the game is about the human civilization’s exploration and expansion into space.
-To make the game, I have been trying to learn OpenGL and how procedural generation works.
+To make the game, I have been trying to learn OpenGL, SDL2, and how procedural generation works.

 ## Projects in this repository
 - CHBot: A discord bot from a while back.
 Made using Node.js and the discord API.